hikeventures/hikeventures.github.io/_posts/best/2015-04-16-best-outdoor-case-for-macbook-pro-13.markdown

 ---
-title: Best outdoor case for Macbook Pro with Touch Bar 2016
+title: Best outdoor case to protect your Macbook Pro with Touch Bar 2016
 description: An interesting MacBook case for your outdoor activities.
 date: 2015-04-16 16:15:35
 category: articles